 Value of $500 to $5000

 If you value the card donation to be more than $500 but less than $5000, you will need a receipt from Donate Cards and you’ll need the donation to be “described in full”.
+You will need to file federal tax form 8283 when you file the taxes.
 Again, consult with your tax preparer and/or accountant for the best way to describe the donation to meet this requirement.

 Value of $5000+